Saturday, November 30, 2024

 Chequamegon-Nicolet National Forest (WI)

-In Part 1, I explored gear and clothing, two of the components that add up to successful cold weather outdoor fun.
+In Part 1, I explored gear and clothing, two components that add up to successful cold weather outdoor fun.

 Today we are going to look at how to plan hikes strategically in the colder weather and suggestions for hiking destinations in the Driftless.